 This underscores just how crucial it is for Seed companies to reach Series A — it significantly boosts their chances of becoming a standout in the portfolio.
 With the Seed graduation rate now dropping to around 15%, it highlights the tougher challenge Seed investors face in reaching this critical threshold.

 The excesses of the ZIRP era are an easy target for explaining the current turbulence in the Series A market.
 During these boom years, an influx of capital fueled the rise of new Seed funds.
 Emerging managers secured significant funding, while established Seed managers raised considerably larger funds.
-Further, during the 2022 market reset, Seed-stage investments were seen as a safe haven, attracting a wave of capital from late-stage and multi-stage investors.
+Additionally, during the 2022 market reset, Seed-stage investments were seen as a stronghold for multi-stage investors, further flooding the space with cash.

 Increased capital inflows have also driven historically high Seed valuations, setting the stage for heightened expectations when companies re-enter the market for capital.
-For example, most Series A investors typically seek to double the Seed valuation.
-When Seed startups are valued at $25 million, this entails much more ambitious targets around ARR, customer growth, and overall business progress to justify a $50 million Series A valuation.
+For example, most Series A investors typically seek to double a company’s Seed valuation.
+When these startups are valued at $25 million, this entails much more ambitious targets around ARR, customer growth, and more to justify a $50 million Series A valuation.

 Series A investors’ heightened expectations are also shaped by a vastly different macro environment than when their funds were raised.
 In 2021, a thriving exit market and a steady flow of multi-billion dollar public listings fueled greater confidence in underwriting risk.
 Today, these outsized exit opportunities have dwindled.
 Public market revenue multiples have dropped, and companies must achieve more to go public.
-Further, the M&A environment is still largely stalled, with lingering uncertainty also coming from the upcoming election
+Further, the M&A environment is still largely stalled, with the upcoming election casting uncertainty on when it might revive.

 As these investors manage some of their largest-ever funds, they face growing pressure to back only those startups capable of delivering outsized returns to move the needle on overall fund performance.
 This has slowed the pace of dealmaking as investors hold out for “goldilocks” companies that balance growth, profitability, strong margins, and low burn rates.